Atharv100ask/Into-the-Shadows/README.md

 Design Document: https://docs.google.com/document/d/11-whKk_-YXsfpUOFhhTdsZ2soEV-NOZ_rrI_nBf3cGA/edit?usp=sharing
+How to play game: You must try to find the cure located in a building.
+Talk to the NPC at the start to get a map and use weapons already given to get through zombies.
+Avoid the sunlight or you will turn into a zombie and lose.

 Assignment - 6
 Updated level design:
 Added pathway AI zombies with Mechanium body in our city to patrol around certain areas and once you get close they start to attack you.
 (Alejandro)